BasedJack-game/basedjack-app/README.md

 8. **Throw Down the Gauntlet**: Feel like a high-stakes showdown?
 Player challenges are coming, letting you call out your rivals for epic BasedJack battles.

-9. **Keep Your Eyes Peeled**: Why?
+9. **Keep Your Eyes on👀**: Why?
 Because we're not just stopping at solo play.
 Multiplayer frames are coming soon, bringing a whole new level of social gaming to Farcaster.
 Get ready to see BasedJack take over your feed in a whole new way!

 So there you have it – BasedJack isn't just a game, it's a whole vibe.
 Ready to get dealt in and be part of the next big thing in social gaming?